raibisch/ESP32-S3-WROOM-4MB/README.md

 -  set upload-port

-- uncomment one of the partition examples "4mb_noota_partition.csv" for a big program-space (not ota-update) or "4mb_ota_partition.csv" for 2 ota partition (ota-update posible)
+- uncomment one of the partition examples "4mb_max_partition.csv" for a big program-space (not ota-update) or "4mb_2ota_partition.csv" for 2 ota partition (ota-update posible and data in spiffs)

 ### Prerequisites
 platformio and visual-studio code... and a ESP32-S3-WROOM Module with only 4MB-Flash (no PSRAM)